Kelvinthedrugger/AI-Cup-2023-Spring-Fact-Check-Comp/notebooks/TWCC/README.md

 #### if load pre-trained model in Sentence-Transformer failed: use the following script

-our pre-trained model of Sentence-Transformer is in ???

 ```python
 # if load bi_encoder not succeessful, use below code